Tagging is adding descriptive information to the audio file.

 One day you buy a CD set with all the string quartets by Brahms and by Schumann.
 Where to store?
 Under Brahms or under Schumann?

-In case of computer audio you don't have that problem, just tag them different and there you are.
+In case of computer audio you don't have that problem, just tag them differently and there you are.

 Manipulating the content of a tag affects all the songs having this content.
 Sounds logical.